Wayfair Inc. (NYSE:W) Expected to Announce Quarterly Sales of $3.39 Billion

-Equities analysts expect that Wayfair Inc. (NYSE:W) will post $3.39 billion in sales for the current quarter, according to Zacks.
-Ten analysts have provided estimates for Wayfair’s earnings.
+Equities research analysts expect Wayfair Inc. (NYSE:W) to announce $3.39 billion in sales for the current fiscal quarter, Zacks reports.
+Ten analysts have issued estimates for Wayfair’s earnings.
 The highest sales estimate is $3.70 billion and the lowest is $3.29 billion.
-Wayfair reported sales of $3.67 billion during the same quarter last year, which indicates a negative year-over-year growth rate of 7.6%.
-The firm is scheduled to issue its next earnings report on Thursday, February 24th.
+Wayfair reported sales of $3.67 billion in the same quarter last year, which indicates a negative year over year growth rate of 7.6%.
+The business is expected to report its next quarterly earnings report on Thursday, February 24th.

 On average, analysts expect that Wayfair will report full-year sales of $13.84 billion for the current financial year, with estimates ranging from $13.75 billion to $14.13 billion.
-For the next fiscal year, analysts expect that the firm will report sales of $15.72 billion, with estimates ranging from $14.13 billion to $18.86 billion.
-Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Wayfair.
+For the next year, analysts anticipate that the company will report sales of $15.72 billion, with estimates ranging from $14.13 billion to $18.86 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for Wayfair.

-Wayfair (NYSE:W) last announced its quarterly earnings results on Thursday, November 4th.
-The company reported $0.14 EPS for the quarter, beating the consensus estimate of $0.01 by $0.13.
-The firm had revenue of $3.12 billion for the quarter, compared to analyst estimates of $3.24 billion.
+Wayfair (NYSE:W) last issued its quarterly earnings data on Thursday, November 4th.
+The company reported $0.14 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.01 by $0.13.
 Wayfair had a negative return on equity of 10.52% and a net margin of 0.67%.
-The business’s revenue for the quarter was down 18.7% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.80 earnings per share.
+The company had revenue of $3.12 billion for the quarter, compared to the consensus estimate of $3.24 billion.
+During the same quarter last year, the business posted $1.80 earnings per share.
+The firm’s revenue was down 18.7% compared to the same quarter last year.

-In other Wayfair news, CFO Michael D. Fleisher sold 750 shares of the firm’s stock in a transaction on Monday, November 15th.
-The stock was sold at an average price of $251.97, for a total transaction of $188,977.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Steve Oblak sold 1,944 shares of Wayfair stock in a transaction on Thursday, September 16th.
-The shares were sold at an average price of $276.92, for a total value of $538,332.48.
-Following the completion of the sale, the insider now directly owns 144,794 shares of the company’s stock, valued at approximately $40,096,354.48.
+In other news, Director Michael W. Choe purchased 10,000 shares of the business’s stock in a transaction that occurred on Monday, November 22nd.
+The shares were bought at an average cost of $258.98 per share, for a total transaction of $2,589,800.00.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Steve Oblak sold 1,944 shares of the company’s stock in a transaction dated Thursday, September 16th.
+The shares were sold at an average price of $276.92, for a total transaction of $538,332.48.
+Following the transaction, the insider now owns 144,794 shares in the company, valued at $40,096,354.48.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 20,763 shares of company stock worth $5,159,974.
-Company insiders own 27.53% of the company’s stock.
+In the last 90 days, insiders have sold 20,763 shares of company stock worth $5,159,974.
+27.53% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Bank of New York Mellon Corp lifted its stake in shares of Wayfair by 1.6% in the third quarter.
-Bank of New York Mellon Corp now owns 260,118 shares of the company’s stock worth $66,462,000 after acquiring an additional 4,164 shares in the last quarter.
-Schonfeld Strategic Advisors LLC lifted its stake in shares of Wayfair by 900.0% in the third quarter.
-Schonfeld Strategic Advisors LLC now owns 20,000 shares of the company’s stock worth $5,110,000 after acquiring an additional 18,000 shares in the last quarter.
-Cetera Investment Advisers lifted its stake in shares of Wayfair by 3.7% in the third quarter.
-Cetera Investment Advisers now owns 1,256 shares of the company’s stock worth $321,000 after acquiring an additional 45 shares in the last quarter.
-Janus Henderson Group PLC raised its stake in Wayfair by 9.0% during the third quarter.
-Janus Henderson Group PLC now owns 1,979,071 shares of the company’s stock valued at $505,672,000 after buying an additional 163,178 shares in the last quarter.
-Finally, Stockbridge Partners LLC acquired a new stake in Wayfair during the third quarter valued at approximately $200,126,000.
+Large investors have recently modified their holdings of the stock.
+Activest Wealth Management bought a new position in Wayfair in the 2nd quarter worth about $33,000.
+Quadrant Capital Group LLC grew its stake in Wayfair by 55.4% in the 2nd quarter.
+Quadrant Capital Group LLC now owns 129 shares of the company’s stock worth $41,000 after acquiring an additional 46 shares in the last quarter.
+Canada Pension Plan Investment Board bought a new position in Wayfair in the 2nd quarter worth about $47,000.
+Ameritas Investment Company LLC purchased a new stake in shares of Wayfair in the 1st quarter worth approximately $51,000.
+Finally, Destiny Wealth Partners LLC purchased a new stake in shares of Wayfair in the 3rd quarter worth approximately $51,000.
 Institutional investors own 83.90% of the company’s stock.

 Wayfair Company Profile